Paul-Englert/silverstrike-c-recode/README.md

 # Building
 Bootstrap build.c using gcc build.c -o build.exe \
-Create a libs directory to the repository root and copy libraylib.a there
+Create a libs directory to the repository root and copy libraylib.a there \
+Run build.exe